-All communication concerning FightMND Grant applications and administration should be addressed to the FightMND Cure Team, by email to researchgrants@fightmnd.org.au.
+All communication concerning FightMND grant applications and administration should be addressed to the FightMND Care team, by email to care@fightmnd.org.au.

-1. Funding Arrangements
+1. FUNDING ARRANGEMENTS

-1.1.
-FightMND research grants are time-limited and applicants should ensure that proper consideration is given to this in the proposal.
+- 1.1.
+FightMND Care research grants are time-limited and applicants should ensure that proper consideration is given to this in the proposal.
 When the project is approved in principle, the initial sum awarded by FightMND will be for the first six (6) months only.
-Approval of funding for subsequent invoices at six (6) monthly intervals will be subject to availability of funds and the receipt, from the grantee and/ or Administering Institution, of satisfactory project progress and financial reports.
-Members of the FightMND team and Board will review progress reports to decide outcomes.
+Approval of funding for subsequent invoices at six (6) monthly intervals will be subject to availability of funds and the receipt, from the grantee and/or Administering Institution, of satisfactory project progress and financial reports.
+Members of the FightMND team and Board will review progress reports to decide outcomes. - 1.2.

-1.2.
 If the applicant under-spends in any year, FightMND can, at its discretion, give approval for the balance to be carried into the following year.
 Expenditure beyond the end date will only be permitted if authorised by FightMND in advance.
-Requests must be made by contacting FightMND at least eight weeks prior to the original completion date, by email to the FightMND Cure team at researchgrants@fightmnd.org.au.

-1.3.
-The value of the FightMND Clinical Investigator Award is up to a total of \$100,000 AUD for project performance of one (1) year.

-1.4.
-FightMND will not meet indirect or overhead costs or on-costs of the Administering Institution, such as: general travel, finance services, staff facilities, staff development, public relations, institutional libraries, routine secretarial work, personnel services, stationery or contributions to general departmental costs, and publication costs (except for those necessary to enable open access for publications).

-1.5.
-Conference attendance: FightMND will allow up to \$5,000 per annum towards the cost of relevant conference attendance and participation by the Primary Investigator to be drawn from the total sum awarded.
+Requests must be made by contacting FightMND at least eight weeks prior to the original completion date, by email to the FightMND Care team at care@fightmnd.org.au. - 1.3.
+The value of the FightMND Care grant is up to a total of \$250,000 AUD, for project performance of two (2) years. - 1.4.
+FightMND will not meet indirect or overhead costs or on-costs of the Administering Institution, such as: general travel, finance services, staff facilities, staff development, public relations, institutional libraries, routine secretarial work, personnel services, stationery or contributions to general departmental costs, and publication costs (except for those necessary to enable open access for publications). - 1.5.
+Conference attendance: FightMND will allow up to \$5,000 (AUD) per project towards the cost of relevant conference attendance and participation by the Primary Investigator to be drawn from the total sum awarded.
 This may be used during the life of the project towards the costs of registration fees and travel, but not to cover separate hotel accommodation or other subsistence costs.
-Invoices, receipts or other evidence of spending must be provided.
+Invoices, receipts or other evidence of spending must be provided to FightMND upon request.
 The Investigators are encouraged to present their work.
-The Primary Investigator is expected to attend at least one relevant meeting per year.

-1.6.
-Payment of instalments is conditional on receipt and approval of satisfactory project progress and financial reports (see Terms and Conditions 1.1 and 15).
+The Primary Investigator is encouraged to attend at least one relevant meeting per year. - 1.6.
+Payment of instalments is conditional on receipt and approval of satisfactory project progress and financial reports (see Terms and Conditions 1.1 and 15). - 1.7.

-1.7.
 Funding from other sources: financial support for clearly defined aspects of a project from separate funding sources is permitted under FightMND grants.
 Such supplementary funding must be disclosed at the time of the grant application or at the time such funding is received.

-2. Equipment
+2. EQUIPMENT